Daph1986/mamamaki/README.md

 <img src="static/readme images/gradient_backrgound.png" alt="Gradient background colors" width="25%" height="25%"> <br>
 For this [ColorSpace](https://mycolor.space/gradient3?ori=to+right+top&hex=%23FEFFFA&hex2=%23E9E1C7&hex3=%23A0C7D7&submit=submit) was used.

 The colors were chosen because they fit very well with Japan, reminding of Sakura blossoms.
-The background of the sea is a reference to a traditional Japanese painting, called “The Great Wave off Kanagawa”. <br>
+The [background](https://stock.adobe.com/nl/images/wave-tides-in-ukiyo-e-style/229859488) of the sea, is a reference to a traditional Japanese painting, called “The Great Wave off Kanagawa”. <br>
 <img src="static/readme images/background_login.png" alt="Waves background" width="45%" height="45%"> <br>

 This was chosen because it gives a nice separation to the register and log in page from the rest of the site and I think it connects well with the recipes, because a few of them use fish as an ingredient.
 And fish comes from the sea.